flybywiresim/docs/docs/start/reported-issues.md

     - [**Main Page**](autopilot-fbw.md)
     - [**Typical Issues + Solutions**](autopilot-fbw.md#typical-issues-and-how-to-solve-them)
     - [**Known Issues**](autopilot-fbw.md#known-issues)

+* Toolbar pushback addon may cause unwanted behavior and prevent use of nose wheel steering.
+    - Solution:
+        - Remove the addon from your community folder or wait for developer to update.
+        - Use our EFB which has built in pushback controls or another addon.

+* Custom autopilot unexplained disconnection.
+    - There seems to be a speed decay issue in certain situations during turns and CONF2.
+Does not occur in level flight.
+    - *Currently under investigation.*

 * Autopilot, FADEC, electrical system unwanted behavior
     - In rare cases the above mentioned systems may not start or behave erratically.
 This is in part due to `UTF-8` language support beta not enabled on your machine.